YellowJacketLinux/Platillo/LegacySymbols/README.md

 legacy context from which they come from just in case such context impacts how to best draw the glyphs.

+Stick figures `U+1FBC5` to `U+1FBC8` are in the ‘Amstrad CPC’ 8-bit encoding.
+It appears that the stick figure with a dress however is not in that encoding.

+The three glyphs that form a hand with a pointed index figure (`U+1FBC1` through `U+1FBC3`) is also of mystery origin I need to look in to.

 ### MouseText Notes

 MouseText mode in the Apple II computers had a filled in bitmap Apple logo at